 - Add the asparagus-flavored vegetable stock, on ladle at a time, stirring constantly until absorbed.

-- After 5 minutes of cooking, add 2/3 of the Parmigiano.
+- When there are 5 minutes of cooking remaining, add 2/3 of the grated Parmigiano.

 - When the time is up, take the pot off the heat.
-Add a pinch of white pepper, adjust the salt if necessary, and stir gently for one extra minute.
+Add "a nut" of butter and stir gently for one extra minute.

-- Serve sprinkled with the rest of the Parmigiano, and paired with a glass of red wine.
+- Serve sprinkled with the rest of the Parmigiano and a hint of black pepper.